thegeekyb0y/learnpython/roadmap.md

 It can handle dynamic computation graphs on the go.
 It also provides easy to use API.
 [Official Docs](https://pytorch.org/docs/stable/index.html)

+### Jupyter Notebook

+The Jupyter Notebook is an open source web application that you can use to create and share documents that contain live code, equations, visualizations, and text.
+Jupyter Notebook is maintained by the people at Project Jupyter.
+[Officaial Docs](https://jupyter.org/)

 ## 7. For Web Scraping

 ### Beautiful Soup: